emacs-helm/helm-ls-git/README.md

 * Display list of branches in project and provide related actions.

-* Provide git log view from branches source with related actions (diff, patches, find file etc...)
+* Provide git log view from branches source with related actions (diff, patches, reset, find file etc...)

 * Display the open buffers in project.

 * Display a status source showing state of project (modified files etc...).

-* Provide its own commit facilities (commit, amend etc...)
+* Provide its own commit facilities with a mode to edit commit (commit, amend etc...)

+* Allow rebasing and provide a mode to edit rebase-todo files

 * Display stashes list and provide related actions.